-Research Aim: This research will take a look at the introduction of gothic vampire literature and its impact on female members of the gothic subculture.
+Research Aim: This research will look at the introduction of gothic vampire literature and its impact on female members of the gothic subculture.
 It includes a complete analysis of writing style and the impression it left of the female readers’.

-Research Aim: This research aims to view the impact on theatres that were under the management of women theatre managers.
+Research Aim: This research aims to view the impact on theatres under the management of women theatre managers.
 The improvement to theatre shows, along with the hardships faced by some managers, is discussed.
 The proposed study analyses the categories of theatre plays.

-Research Aim: This research aims to give a brief history of the development and evolution of American literature throughout the centuries.
+Research Aim: This research aims to give a brief history of American literature’s development and evolution throughout the centuries.
 The timeline begins from the early 15th century to the late 19th century.
 Word variations, sentence structures, grammar, and written impressions will be analysed.

-Research Aim: This research aims to analyse the position of women in the early nineteenth and how later Victorian writers used their work to give women a new identity.
+Research Aim: This research aims to analyse women’s position in the early nineteenth and how later Victorian writers used their work to give women a new identity.
 The method employed by these writers who wrote from a feminist point of view will also be discussed.

 Research Aim: This research aims to analyse the form in which the writer reveals his/her presence to the reader.
-The methods can be achieved directly or use the characters in the story to replace themselves in the narrative.
+The methods can be achieved directly or use the characters to replace themselves in the narrative.
 The study observes the phrases, vocabulary, and situations the writer uses to narrate.